 When prompted for the "Input drive to send", enter the drive designator for the newly created floppy disk.
 The system will then erase and program the flash.
 This will take several minutes.
-Using a RAM disk or virtual drive on your PC in place of the floppy disk will considerably shorten the time it takes to program the flash.

 NOTE: If you are using PC SmartLINK from COM2 on your PC, you must use the /C2 switch with DISKSEND.
 Refer to the DISKSEND section in Appendix A for more information.